-Google has rolled out Android 8.1 Oreo Preview 1 to those enrolled in Android Beta program with an eligible Pixel and Nexus device.
-While Google has only listed the changes in APIs important to developers in the release notes, we were able to notice some UI changes in this preview build over Android 8.0 Oreo.
+Google has rolled out Android 8.1 Oreo to its eligible Pixel and Nexus device already.
+HMD has also pushed Android 8.1 Oreo Beta to Nokia 8 devices enrolled to Beta Labs.
+While Google has only listed the changes in APIs important to developers in the release notes, we were able to notice some UI changes and improvements in Android 8.1 Oreo over Android 8.0 Oreo.

 Android 8.1 Oreo UI/UX changes hands-on:

 Android 8.1 Oreo new features/changes:

 - Translucent notification center and taskbar.
 Taskbar shows the underlying color of the page.
 Check the video above.

 - Notification center gets dark/light theme on the basis of Wallpaper set by user

 - Settings have undergone many UI tweaks including in top search toolbar

 - Power menu has undergone a revamp and now looks similar to that available on latest Pixel 2 smartphones

 - You can now disable “App is running in the background” and “Drawing over other apps” notifications just like other notifications.